Indicator

 Insights and Analyses

-• Data from 2019 showed that 34% of Latino, immigrant households and 27% of Black, U.S.-born households lacked at home high-speed internet connection, a computer, or both in California.
+• Data from 2021 showed that 45% of Latino, immigrant households and 45% of Native American, U.S.-born lacked at home high-speed internet connection, a computer, or both in California.
 In Los Angeles County, many neighborhoods that lacked internet access and or device accessibility were those classified as high poverty neighborhoods, which are historically Black and Brown.

-The COVID-19 pandemic demonstrates our dependence on digital technology and the need for equitable internet and computer access, especially in times of crisis.
+In the wake of the COVID-19 pandemic, the need for equitable Internet and computer access, especially for immigrant communities, became even more apparent—particularly in times of crisis.

 Photo credit: WOCinTech Chat, Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)